Kilauea Volcano’s ‘episode 18’ resumes with lava flowing | Honolulu Star-Advertiser

 Pele’s hair are thin, golden-brown strands of volcanic glass formed during eruptions when molten lava stretches and cools quickly, according to Hawai‘i Volcanoes National Park.
 The small fibers can be carried by wind throughout the summit area and surrounding communities, potentially causing skin and eye irritation.

 Vog can still linger after each episode ends.
 During previous pauses, typical sulfur dioxide emissions have been at about 1,200 tonnes per day, officials said.
-This morning, the plume is being carried toward the south to southwest direction.
+This morning the plume is being carried toward the south to southwest.